|

 Why are we doing the "Outreach Through the Art" program?

-All four of our outreach programs, Naoko-Art.com, Islands4Kids.org, Marine-Debris.org, and Miyakojima-kidsnet.org are entirely self-funded non-profit entities.
-We are creating a web-based educational program for children and adolescents to protect the marine environment and beach ecological systems worldwide.
+Naoko-Art.com works closely with Islands4Kids.org, Marine-Debris.org, and Miyakojima-kidsnet.org, which are entirely self-funded non-profit entities managed by our family.
+We are creating a web-based educational program for children and adolescents to protect the marine environment and beach ecological systems worldwide..

 We believe in the transformative potential of art and visual media, and we also believe in children's acute sensitivity and strength of communication.
 Children who have learned a truth through visually stimulating materials desire to impart excellent impressions to their friends, siblings, parents, and grandparents.